 Mid-height racks pair perfectly with our compact tent lineup:

-We don’t endorse a specific rack brand here, but here are a few common brands we see used.
-As always, confirm the rack’s dynamic load rating meets or exceeds the tent’s specifications.
+We don’t endorse any specific rack brands, but there are a few common ones we see used.
+As always, please, confirm that the rack’s dynamic load rating meets or exceeds the tent’s specifications before purchasing or installing an iKamper.

 Full-Height / Cab-Height Bed Racks